isotopp/isotopp.github.io/content/posts/2020-07-27-mysql-transactions.md

 An application is performing an initial data load, and reading the equivalent of 100 GB of data one-table-at-a-time in a single commit.

 Transactions are large here, larger than a log buffer in memory can hold.
-In this case, we write out log buffers prematurely to the Redo Log, but without a commit flag at the end.
-If this crashed before the final commit, we would recover all of this from the Redo Log, then encounter the end of the log without a commit and enter a monstrous Rollback.
+In this case, we write out log buffers prematurely to the Redo-Log, but without a commit flag at the end.
+If this crashed before the final commit, we would recover all of this from the Redo-Log, then encounter the end of the log without a commit and enter a monstrous Rollback.
 In the past that was hideously slow, these days it is just slow.

 Moral: Really large transactions are less than ideal, but this is rare.
 Still once upon a time, I have been paid, as a MySQL consultant, to watch a 2h Rollback/Undo Log recovery.

-Loading a lot of data will fill up the Redo Log quickly, or it will dirty a large number of pages.
-Eventually the system will run out of either clean page or Redo Log space, and will feel what we call Checkpointing Pressure.
+Loading a lot of data will fill up the Redo-Log quickly, or it will dirty a large number of pages.
+Eventually the system will run out of either clean page or Redo-Log space, and will feel what we call Checkpointing Pressure.
 If the Checkpointing Pressure becomes too large, it may even stall, not reacting to user commands for some time.

-A system that is consistently seeing a lot of writes can profit from a large Redo Log, and that is a thing that can be configured.
+A system that is consistently seeing a lot of writes can profit from a large Redo-Log, and that is a thing that can be configured.

 ### Data Deletion